BASES-Stanford/BASES_E-Guide/contribute.md

 ### Markdown:

 Markdown (.md) is a file format that is very similar to normal text (.txt) files.
-For a quick crash course on Markdown check out this [cheat sheet] (https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
+For a quick crash course on Markdown check out this [cheat sheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).

 ### Editing a Page